BetelgeuseBen/organizedcrime-b/README.txt

+!Warning: We do NOT garantie that the GitHub version works!
+!Bugs are expectet!

 In order to install:
 1. Extract the download
 2. Move the extracted folder to your Documents/Paradox Interactive/Crusader Kings II/mod directory